MonicccccaL/Exercise3/exercise_3.md

   3. I would like to understand how much money I "saved" by gardening, for each vegetable type.
 Describe how I could use the `garden_harvest` and `garden_spending` datasets, along with data from somewhere like [this](https://products.wholefoodsmarket.com/search?sort=relevance&store=10542) to answer this question.
 You can answer this in words, referencing various join functions.
 You don't need R code but could provide some if it's helpful.

-• Summarize the garden harvest data by vegetable and find how many pounds of each vegetable was harvested.
-• Summarize the garden spending data to find amount spent by vegetable type.
-• Join those summarized tables together,
-• Extract information from the website about how much each vegetable type costs per pound (this part would take some time).
-• Join the cost data to the already joined data.
-Figure out how much money would have been spent by multiplying total harvest in pounds by cost per pound info from website.
-Subtract off amount spent.
+We can using group_by vegetable to summarize garden_harvest data to find the weight of each vegetable.
+Then, summarize the garden_spending data by vegetable to find the price of each vegetable and the amount of spending.
+Join these two summarized dataset together.
+We can look for pricing information on the website, like wholefood, to find out how much each vegetable cost.
+Then, joining the data and information we found together.
+Finally, multiply cost with total harvest to find out the money we would spend, and then subtract the amount spent.

   4. Subset the data to tomatoes.
 Reorder the tomato varieties from smallest to largest first harvest date.
 Create a barplot of total harvest in pounds for each variety, in the new order.CHALLENGE: add the date near the end of the bar.
 (This is probably not a super useful graph because it's difficult to read.
 This is more an exercise in using some of the functions you just learned.)